515 BCE: The Second Temple was inaugurated in Jerusalem (As reported by Jona Lendering)

 1974: The Interim Report of the Agranat Commission published today “called for the dismissal of a number of senior officers in the IDF and caused such controversy that Prime Minister Golda Meir was forced to resign.”

-1976(1st of Nisan, 5736): Max Ernst passed away.
-“The German painter-poet Max Ernst was a member of the dada movement and a founder of surrealism.
-A self-taught artist, he formed a Dada group in Cologne, Germany, with other avant-garde artists.
-He pioneered a method called frottage, in which a sheet of paper is placed on the surface of an object and then penciled over until the texture of the surface is transferred.
-In 1925, he showed his work at the first surrealist painting exhibition in Paris.”
+1976(1st of Nisan, 5736): Eighty-four year old Max Ernst “the self-taught German-painter who formed a Dada group in Cologne, Germany, with other avant-garde artists and pioneered a method called frottage, in which a sheet of paper is placed on the surface of an object and then penciled over until the texture of the surface is transferred” passed away today.

 1977: The Jerusalem Post reported that the visit to Israel of the French foreign minister, Louis de Guiringaud, ended with "normalization," if not an improvement of strained relations.